AnoukSmet/Casa-Pedra-Nobre/README.md

 #### Requirements

-* Easy to navigate by having a responsive navigation bar and various links to other pages througout the site.
+* Easy to navigate by having a responsive navigation bar and various links to other pages throughout the site.
 * Appealing landing page creating a warm feeling towards the place.
 * Easy to find the various rooms and its amenities.
 * Possibility to make a reservation.
 * Find information about the environment, things to do, eat, see etc.
 * Contact information like email, phone and address.
-* Many images to be able to visualize how my holiday would look like.
+* Many images to be able to visualise how my holiday would look like.

 <a></a>